youngeunkwon0405/RL/.github/PULL_REQUEST_TEMPLATE.md

 # What does this PR do ?

-Add a one line overview of what this PR aims to accomplish.
+**Add a one line overview of what this PR aims to accomplish.**

-# Changelog
+# Issues
-- Please update the [CHANGELOG.md](/CHANGELOG.md) under next version with high level changes in this PR.
+List issues that this PR closes ([syntax](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)):

 # Usage
-* You can potentially add a usage example below
+* **You can potentially add a usage example below**

 ```python
 # Add a code snippet demonstrating how to use this